mmendino/mmendino.github.io/_posts/2025-11-16-Analog-Arrays.md

 tags: [random, arrays, pwms]
 ---

 For this assignment, we had to use the PWM (analog) pins on our Lilypad Arduinos!
+Every second the arduino has to choose a random pin and either turn it on to a random brightness or turn it if off if it was already on.
+I used an array to store the pin numbers, and also a boolean array to store whether the pin the was on or off.
+For the set up, I was able to use a for loop to set up the different pin numbers since they were in an array instead of having to set up each one individually.
+After that, I needed to choose a random pin, then a random brightness if the pin was off.

 Here is a picture of when all of my PWM pins were randomly on, and one picture during a random segment of flashing.